past events

 ST WOOLOS STRING QUARTET RECITAL FOR KNIGHTON AND DISTRICT CONCERT SOCIETY - SUNDAY 26TH MARCH 2023

 Paula Kempton, Christoph Madler, James Drummond & Sonia Hammond will perform at St Edward’s Church Hall in Knighton, Powys on Sunday 26th March 2023 at 3pm.
-The programme will consist of Joseph Haydn’s String Quartet in D Major, Op 64 No. 5(‘The Lark’), EJ Moeran’s String Quartet in A Minor and Antonin Dvorak’s String Quartet No. 12 in F Major, Op.
-96(‘The American’)
+The programme will consist of Joseph Haydn’s String Quartet in D Major, Op 64 No. 5 (‘The Lark’), EJ Moeran’s String Quartet in A Minor and Antonin Dvorak’s String Quartet No. 12 in F Major, Op.
+96 (‘The American’)

-One of the highlights of our year was when the St Woolos Sinfonia was be joined by three internationally renowned soloists.
+One of the highlights of our year was when the St Woolos Sinfonia was joined by three internationally renowned soloists.
 Gernot Süßmuth has appeared as a violin soloist, orchestral leader and chamber musician around the world, and has performed with us before on two memorable occasions.
 Gernot was this time joined by cellist and fellow member of the Thuringia Bach Collegium, Dagmar Spengler-Süßmuth, and pianist Frank Dupree, a recent winner of the prestigious International Classical Music Awards.

 The SWS is pleased to invite you to a concert free of charge in Newport town centre.
 Please come along to the next instalment of The Hope Project!
 It is happening on March 26th in an empty shop at Friars Walk Newport.
 It will be a bit different this time.
 Beautiful classical music by Bach, Mozart and other popular composers.